Cityopt/cityopt/README.md

-Cityopt optimization and visualization tool
+Cityopt optimization and simulation tool
 ==========

 Cityopt tool is used for optimizing energy or other systems.
 It includes also genetic algorithm search and many visualization options.